motiz88/node-unix-access/README.md

 After requiring the module by `require('unix-access')`, you can run two functions available: `sync` and `async`.

-`sync` function accepts two arguments of String type: path and permissions.
-Return value is of Boolean type.
+`sync` function accepts two arguments of `String` type: path and permissions.
+Return value is of `Boolean` type.
+Permissions may contain case-insensitive combination of `r`, `w`, and `x` characters.
+Any other characters will be stripped out.
-`True` indicates you do have the permissions you were testing the path for, `False` means you do not.
+`True` return value indicates you do have the permissions you were testing the path for, `False` means you do not.

 `async` function works the same way as `sync` except one additional argument: callback.
 Two arguments will be passed over the callback: error message, and operation result of `Boolean` type.